The Upside Of Virtual Grieving

 ”

 This loneliness we feel when faced with death can be exacerbated by the way we mourn.
-Although Christianity has been on the decline in the US, our society's handling of grief has been largely shaped by that faith's solitary and stoic traditions.
+Though only a slim majority of Canadians identify as Christian, our society's handling of grief has been largely shaped by these solitary and stoic conservative traditions.
 For many, grief is seen as something best talked about behind closed doors, and if you’re lucky, in therapy.
 We’re told to “stay strong” and have been taught to treat mourning as a disease to cure ourselves of within a tidy time frame.
 After that, we’re mostly silent about our pain rather than reflecting on its shape-shifting, life-altering nature.

 For years, I’ve been envious of people who participated in Mexico’s Día de Muertos (Day of the Dead), the holiday that honours those who’ve passed, year after year, long after they’re gone.
 The celebration reminds me of a trip I took in 2015 to central Bali, just before the one-year anniversary of my uncle John’s death.
 My visit in the mountains coincided with a Hindu-Balinese cremation ceremony known as ngaben: It started with a long procession through the village for which people wore bright clothes adorned with tons of flowers, and it culminated in an outdoor cremation.